MaxOlsson/oxford-dictionary/README.md

 # oxford-dictionary
 Oxford dictionary (US)

-Easily acceptable version of the (US) Oxford dictionary in JSON format.
+Easily accessible version of the (US) Oxford dictionary in JSON format.

 If you find something missing, erroneous, or just room for improvement, please create a PR and contribute!